OrientedPlanarDiagram#

 virtual_crossings

-Return a view of all virtual crossings in the diagram.
+Return a view of all virtual crossings.

 add_crossing(crossing_for_adding, **attr)#

-Add or update a crossing in the diagram.
+Add or update a classical crossing.

 Parameters:

-• attr – Additional attributes for the crossing (color, weight, …)
+• **attr (object) – Additional attributes (e.g., color, weight).

 add_crossings_from(crossings_for_adding, **attr)#